gsbdarc/intro_to_yens_2024/docs/9_screen.md

 This will take you to a new terminal with a blank view and a command prompt at the top of the page.
 Here, you can start issuing commands as usual and in particular, you can start a script that you expect to run for a long time.

+{: .note }
-{% include note.html content="Screens are not tied to your user, but rather to the specific Yen that you started the screen in.
-So do not expect your screen session on `yen1` to appear in `yen2`." %}
+Screens are not tied to your user, but rather to the specific Yen that you started the screen in.
+So do not expect your screen session on `yen1` to appear in `yen2`.

 Let's run our serial R script again.
 This time, we will let it run in a screen (if you had modules loaded, starting a screen preserves these in the new terminal started by `screen`).
 So, we can start our R process: